Timothysit/spike-network-viewer/README.md

    - `electrode`: electrode id (int or float)

+## Modifying the viewer

+The viewer is contained in the file `spike-network-viewer.ipynb`, which can be opened using:

+ 1. jupyter notebook, in which case run: `python -m jupyter notebook`
+ 2. jupyter lab, in which case run: `python -m jupyter lab`

+then open the notebook, which allows you modify the behaviour or add/subtract functionalities to the viewer.

 ## Contributing

 Feel free to post issues if you have trouble running the app or have feature suggestions!